Fig tree, Ficus carica: planting, pruning and care

 A word from our expert

-Fig tree or Ficus carica is a fruit tree that instantly evokes the warmth and sun of Mediterranean gardens.
+The fig tree or Ficus carica is a fruit tree that instantly evokes warmth and sunshine of Mediterranean gardens.
 It produces beautiful fruits with green or purple skin and sweet, fragrant flesh.
-With its large, deeply lobed leaves and often gnarled trunk, the fig tree is often considered one of the most beautiful fruit trees.
+With its large, deeply lobed leaves lending an exotic touch and its often gnarled trunk, the fig tree is often regarded as one of the most beautiful fruit trees.

-Among fig trees, there are self-fertile varieties that do not require other fig trees, single-crop varieties, producing a single harvest per year in early autumn, and biferous varieties, fruiting twice a year.
-There are many varieties of figs eaten fresh or dried.
+Among fig trees, there are self-fertile varieties that do not require other fig trees, single-crop varieties producing a single harvest per year in early autumn, and biferous varieties fruiting twice a year.
+There are many fig varieties eaten fresh or dried.

-Hardy, it is a robust tree that adapts to many regions, favouring a sunny position sheltered from strong winds, particularly in colder areas.
+Hardy, it is a robust tree that adapts to many regions, favouring a sunny position sheltered from strong winds, especially in colder areas.

-From watering and fruiting to yield per tree, cutting or pruning of the fig tree, here are our tips to plant it well, care for it and harvest beautiful figs!
+From watering to fruiting, including yield per tree, cutting or pruning of the fig tree, here are our tips to plant it correctly, care for it and harvest beautiful figs!

 Description and botany